Ventilator-Python/website/README.md

     lektor server

-and visit http://localhost:5000 in your browser.
-The site site will react automatically to any changes you make.
+You can view the site at [http://localhost:5000](http://localhost:5000)and it will react automatically to any changes you make.